icemojo/icemojo.github.io/_posts/2021-04-10-broughlike-intro-01.md

 - dev-log
 ---

+>*A short disclaimer before you start reading;* after writing out most of the things I want to talk about working on this project, this post becomes so long and incredibly boring just to even look at.
+So I split it into two parts with some introductory stuffs in here, and a more detailed design deep dives in [the second post][post02].
+So, you can skip ahead if you don't really care about the back stories.

 About a month ago, I stumbled upon [this nice little tutorial series](https://nluqo.github.io/broughlike-tutorial/), which plays on a very niche sub-genre of the Roguelike games called "Broughlikes".
 For those of you who don't know what "Roguelike" means, I'll trust your ability to Google stuffs in order to respect the time of those who do.
 But if you're not really into Roguelike games at all, I suppose this article will mostly just bore you.

 So, the term Broughlike was named after an indie developer, Michael Brough, who created a series of charming, weird games like [Imbroglio](https://apps.apple.com/nz/app/imbroglio/id969264934) and [868-Hack](https://apps.apple.com/us/app/868-hack/id635749911).
 Imbroglio has actually been one of my favorite and longest standing game on my phone ever since I saw [this Gamasutra article](https://www.gamasutra.com/view/news/273314/Freedom_through_constraints_The_design_of_Michael_Broughs_Imbroglio.php) a few years ago.
 Back then, even though I was immediately hooked with the game after I bought it, I only took it as a small Roguelike game with interesting puzzle elements.
 Nothing more.
 That is, of courese, until I discovered the tutorial series mentioned above.